mesh029/CCNA-PacketTracer/README.md

 # PacketTracer
-A repo on packet tracer
+A repo on CCNA packet tracer